eblancof/pyaedt_dipole_project/README.md

 - `streamlit_app.py`: The main Streamlit application script.
 - `requirements.txt`: Python dependencies for the project.
 - `Dockerfile`: Defines the Docker image for the Streamlit application environment.
-- `docker-compose.yml`: (To be created) Configuration for running the application using Docker Compose.
+- `docker-compose.yml`: Configuration for running the application using Docker Compose.
 - `src/`: Source code directory containing the simulation logic.
-  - `aedt_utils/`: Utilities for AEDT connection management (local and gRPC).
-    - `connection.py`: Handles Desktop initialization and release.
-  - `hfss_simulation/`: Modules for setting up the HFSS simulation.
-    - `geometry.py`: Defines parameters and creates the dipole geometry.
-    - `boundaries.py`: Creates radiation boundaries.
-    - `excitations.py`: Creates the lumped port excitation.
-    - `analysis.py`: Configures and runs the simulation setup and frequency sweep.
-  - `plotting/`: Utilities for post-processing and plotting results using Plotly.
-    - `plotly_utils.py`: Functions to generate interactive S11 and 3D radiation pattern plots.
-- `.github/workflows/`: (Optional) Contains GitHub Actions workflows (e.g., for automated Docker builds).
+- `.github/workflows/`: Contains GitHub Actions workflows for automated Docker builds.

 ## Features